Aljgutier/aljgutier.github.io/posts/Financial Markets/20200930-MarketCycle.md

     2020-08-21	3397.16	3399.96	3379.31	3386.01	3.705420e+09	3397.16
     2020-08-24	3431.28	3432.09	3413.12	3418.09	3.728690e+09	3431.28

 # Analyze, Save, and Load the Market Cycles

-    The fmcycle.py module contains the *fmcycles()* function.
-We give as input the *dfsp500* dataframe.
-When *compute* = 1 the market data is analyzed, detailed ("daily") market cycle information *dfmc* and summary market cycle dataframes *dfmcsummary* are returned, and each is saved to a csv file.
+    The fmcycle.py module contains the *fmcycles()* function and it receives as input the *dfsp500* dataframe.
+When *compute* = 1 the market data is analyzed.
+The function returns the detailed ("daily") market cycle dataframe *dfmc* and summary market cycle dataframe *dfmcsummary*.
+Each is automatically saved to a csv file.
 If *compute* = 0 then *fmcycles()* expects to receive filenames to import the detailed and summary market cycle datafames.

     The three key parameters used for analyzing the daily market data are *mcdown_p*, *mcup_p*, and *variable*, defined as follows: